umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 Google has renamed these recently and the `Site Key` refers to `RecaptchaPublicKey` and `Secret Key` is to be used for `RecaptchaPrivateKey`

 ### RecaptchaV3SiteKey & RecaptchaV3PrivateKey
-Both of these configuration values are needed in order to use the "*reCAPTCHA V3 with Score*" field type implementing ReCaptcha V3 from Google, which is available in Umbraco Forms from v8.7.0.
-You can obtain both of these values after signing up to create a ReCaptcha key here - https://www.google.com/recaptcha/admin
+Both of these configuration values are needed in order to use the "*reCAPTCHA V3 with Score*" field type implementing ReCaptcha V3 from Google.
+This field type is available in Umbraco Forms from v8.7+.

+You can obtain both of these values after signing up to create a ReCaptcha key here:  https://www.google.com/recaptcha/admin.

 ### DatePickerYearRange
 This setting is used to configure the Date Picker form field range of years that is available in the date picker.
 By default this is a small range of 10 years.